 Parents can watch over their driving teen from afar

 When teenagers get their driver’s license, many of them breathe in a sigh of relief – while their parents do the exact opposite.
-However, recent technology advancements can work in the parent’s favor, allowing them to keep tabs on their teen, without physically sitting in the passenger seat, according to Fox Business.
+When you look in to the news, you get worried by looking at the increasing numbers of accidents happening with teens driving the car.
+Now is the time to change that.
+Recent technology advancements like the use of Android spy and iPhone spy apps However, recent technology advancements can work in the parent’s favor, allowing them to keep tabs on their teen, without physically sitting in the passenger seat, according to Fox Business.

 Some parental control software can be of use to many parents, including those with anxieties about youngsters behind the wheel.
 The news source reports that if a teen knows they are being monitored by their parents while driving, they are less likely to speed or make risky decisions.